 HVAC stands for Heating, Ventilation and Air Conditioning.

 It is a combination of systems used to move air between indoors and outdoors, as well as the heating and cooling functions.
 This is the system that will keep your employees and customers warm and cozy in the winter, and keep them cool and refreshed in the summer.
-It is also crucial to the filtration of indoor air for optimal health and humidity levels.
+It is also crucial to the filtration of indoor air for optimal health.

 But how does it work and do you really need it?